aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/resourcesavingargs/resourcestream/_index.md

 title: ResourceSavingArgs.ResourceStream
 linktitle: ResourceStream
 second_title: Aspose.Words for .NET API Reference
-description: ResourceSavingArgs property.
+description: ResourceSavingArgs ResourceStream property.
 Allows to specify the stream where the resource will be saved to in C#.
 type: docs
 weight: 50
 url: /net/aspose.words.saving/resourcesavingargs/resourcestream/